In today’s online world, you can buy everything from shoes to mattresses to SUVs over the internet, would you buy kitchen cabinets online?

 Online companies operate at lower costs than the brick-and-mortar stores.
 By selling cabinets directly to consumers over the internet, online companies can operate without the overhead of retail spaces or large inventories.
 By operating at much lower costs, online companies can pass big savings to their customers.

-We’ll use ourselves as an example.
-The typical CliqStudios quote is 30-40% less than a quote for equivalent cabinets at a big box retail store.
+For example, a typical CliqStudios quote is 30-40% less than a quote for equivalent cabinets at a big box retail store.

 2. Shop kitchen cabinets at your convenience.